BlueishLeaf/Cars/README.md

 * Improve general readability of code via inspection tool
 * Use ButterKnife to bind listeners
 * Fix scrolling problem in feedback
-* Add a check to make sure neither field in the feedback form is empty when it is submitted

 ### Priority 2:
 * Try to fit higher resolution images into car items